This section discusses the photographic aspects of the "Diarama" website and eBook as well as photography in general

 The 2013 winner of the Canalscape Trophy...
 "Reflections of Leeds" by Arthur Malcolm

 So there you have it... a brief history of my photographic experiences and the photographic equipment that I have loved (and hated) that has contributed towards the photographs used in "Canalscape", "Diarama" or of general interest.
 I hope that you have enjoyed reading about my photographic memoirs as much as I have enjoyed reminiscing about and living them.
 Not forgetting sampling some of the results produced.
 When you come right down to it just because you use a good camera it doesn't necessarily mean that you can take a good photograph.
 I once won a competition for photographs taken on a Russian Cosmic 35... one of the cheapest 35mm cameras on the market.
 I'm not implying that I am a good photographer as I am far too humble to say that!
 My ideal combination of (reasonably) affordable cameras would be a Leica V-Lux bridge camera to compliment my Leica D-Lux 3 compact.
 You never know... one day I might have both of them.

-I hope that the reader does not get the impression that I am a camera junkie (anorak - guilty as charged... camera junkie - no).
+I hope that the reader does not get the impression that I am a camera junkie (anorak - guilty as charged... camera junkie - definitely not).
 But having said that I must admit to appreciating the "feel" of a good bit of leather covered aluminium or brass!
 With that observation I think that I'd better leave well alone and conclude with the words of the "Master"...